-Applicants for full degree-seeking status must also submit the scores on the aptitude portion of the Graduate Record Examination (GRE) of the Graduate Management Admission Test (GMAT).
-The composite verbal and quantitative scores on the entrance examination must be either 1000 or better on the GRE, or 450 or better on the GMAT.
+Applicants for full degree-seeking status must also submit test scores on the Graduate Management Admission Test (GMAT).
+The composite verbal and quantitative score must be 450 or better on the GMAT.
 In addition, foreign applicants are required to present a score of 550 or better on the Test of English as a Foreign Language (TOEFL).
 See paragraph above for additional requirements for foreign students.